Solving constrained quadratic binary problems via quantum adiabatic evolution: Branching strategies

 \subsection{Constraint satisfaction via an LD solution}

-In each node $u$ of the branch-and-bound tree, a lower bound is computed by solving the LD problem, $\mathrm{(L)}$, and the primal-dual pair $(x^u, \lambda^u)$ is obtained.
-In the standard way, we define the slack of constraint $i$ at a point $x$ to be $s_i=b_i - a_i^Tx$, where $a_i$ is the $i$th row of $A$.
+In each node $u$ of the branch-and-bound tree, a lower bound is computed by solving the LD problem $\mathrm{(L)}$, and the primal-dual pair $(x^u, \lambda^u)$ is obtained.
+In the standard way, we define the slack of constraint $i$ at a point $x$ as $s_i=b_i - a_i^Tx$, where $a_i$ is the $i$-th row of $A$.
 Then the set of violated constraints at $x$ is the set $V = \{ i:s_i < 0 \}$.
 If $x^u$ is infeasible for the original problem, it must violate one or more constraints.
-Additionally, we define the change in slack for constraint $i$ resulting from flipping variable $j$ in $x^u$ to be
+Additionally, we define the change in slack for constraint $i$ resulting from flipping variable $j$ in $x^u$ as

-We present three branching strategies which use this information at $x^u$ to guide variable and value selection towards feasibility.
+We present two branching strategies which use this information at $x^u$ to guide variable and value selection towards feasibility.

 The first branching method we propose is to select the variable that maximizes the reduction in violation of the most violated constraint.
 That is, we select $j = \argmax \limits_{j \in 1,\dots n} \delta_{ij}$ and value $1-x^u_j$ (see Algorithm \ref{alg:scmvb}).